HyacinthMeng/BRD4-acts-as-a-transcriptional-repressor-of-RhoB-to-inhibit-terminal-erythropoiesis/README.md

 3. Analyse ATAcseq
 4. Analyse Cuttag

-Analysis files accompanying eLife paper entitle "Single cell analysis of HSV-1 infection reveals anti-viral and developmental programs are activated in distinct sub-populations with opposite outcomes"

-This repository contains the Matlab code used to analyze and generate the images for the single-cell anlyses in the paper.
-Files contained are:

 scRNAseq_analysis_final_042519_for_Github.m : this is a matlab code file that will run all the analyses and procude the figures from the paper.
 It was constructed and used in MATLAB2018a version.
 Files_for_analysis_intitation.mat : this matlab files contains the raw data from sequencing of the three samples (mock_orig, wt_orig ad do_orig), the gene names (names_mock, names_wt and names_d0) and "colors" - used for coloring the plots. the mock_orig, wt_orig and d0_orig are DGE (digital gene expression) matrices. each row is a gene and is coloum is a cell. the names_mock, names_wt and names_d0 are arrays holding the names of the genes (=rows) for each corresponding matrix. mock are mock-infected cells, wt are wild-type HSV-1 infected cells and d0 are deltaICP0 HSV-1 infected cells.